 On March 21, 2013 I gave a talk on 'Practical Fractals and the Tortuous Path' at the Innovation Seminar at Brown University.
 Giggedy!

-In November, 2013, I will be an invited speaker and keynote at the International Conference on Fractals and Wavelets.
-More info later:-)
+In November, 2013, I was an invited speaker and keynote at the International Conference on Fractals and Wavelets.
+Amazing conference of scholars and researchers:-)

 I want to savor and enjoy my efforts for myself now, for a while.
 It's become amusing when competitors use the ham forums to 'diss me and the technology--often while I am--literally-- running DX pileups with my fractal antennas!
 Go look at the DX Cluster and see for yourself:-) I get spotted all the time: JA; Europe; SA, UA;all spotting 'W1YW'.